 Class and lab resources:

 ***You must print out all lab worksheets and bring them with you to the lab.
-Failure to do so will result in you not being allowed to participate in such lab.
-Also, you will not be allowed to make up the missed lab.***
+Failure to do so will result in you not being allowed to participate in the lab. activity portion of the lab.
+Also, you may not be allowed to make up the missed lab. on your own time, depending on the lab.***

 Lab #2 Lab 2 Excel Temp (Make sure to look